Manage cross-scope privileges

 FREELUCY is a scoped ServiceNow application.
-The application is pre-configured to work with the most common ServiceNow tables via ServiceNow Suggested Relationships.
+The application is pre-configured to work with the many common ServiceNow tables via ServiceNow Suggested Relationships and Cross-Scope Privileges that come out-of-the-box.

 Set application scope to FREELUCY